eestrada/async_futures/README.md

 that runs code immediately
 and returns a completed future at the point of submission.
-Although this may seem pointless, it has the benefit that users of this library can trivially change their code from serial to concurrent and back again simply by using different `Executor` implementations.
+Although this may seem pointless, it has the benefit that users of this library can trivially change their code execution from serial to concurrent and back again simply by using different `Executor` implementations.
 In other words, their code does not require multiple complicated code paths